66HEX/hex-portfolio/README.md

 - **Kinet**: A library for mouse-follow animations.
 - **Lodash**: A utility library delivering consistency, customization, and performance.
 - **Sharp**: An image processing library used for optimizing images.
+- **Supabase**: An image processing library used for optimizing images.
+- **NextAuth**: A flexible authentication library for Next.js applications.

 ## Installation